techaz/pythonaz/README.md

 # pythonaz
-first run python install.py and write you passw to xterm because install you system somethings python-module when you choose gmail button first push info button and read how to use this send email if when start program has problem please install all this module you system
+first run python install.py and write you passw to xterm, because install you system somethings python-module when you choose gmail button first push info button and read how to use this send email if when start program has problem please install all this module you system